Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 Regionasia-northeast1asia-northeast1asia-northeast1

-In addition, the pricing example for configurations with smaller specifications, such as for verification purposes, is as follows.
+Furthermore, the following are examples of pricing for configurations with smaller specifications, such as those used for testing purposes.

 serviceMemorystore for RedisMemorystore for Redis ClusterMemorystore for Valkey